Home > Techniques > Basic Sewing > Stitching + Cutting Corners Correctly

 - You would think you’d lose the point, but you’ll actually get a good looking one.

-- Acute and obtuse angled points are sewn exactly the same way as the right angles; they just look a little different.
+- Acute and obtuse angled corners are sewn exactly the same way as the right angles; they just look a little different.

 - Mark your seam allowance and intersecting or pivot point.
-On the left is our marked acute angle; on the right is a marked obtuse angle.
+On the left is our marked acute (less than 90˚) angle; on the right is a marked obtuse (more than 90˚) angle.

 NOTE: When you are sewing acute angles, we recommend considering the “cross stitch” method described above.
 Because the acute point is so narrow, sewing across the pivot point with a stitch or two can be quite helpful.
 In addition, extra care and a slower speed is recommended because the raw edge can be stretchy (the exception to this would be if you are working with an interfaced piece like the point of a collar).